 We leverage on our expertise in the formulation of well-defined supramolecular systems with original properties, combined with home-designed devices allowing a thorough characterization of the structure and dynamics of the system and a fine control of the imposed drive.

 Fractures propagating in a dense corn starch suspension.
 The suspension is confined between two parallel plates separated by a thin gap.
 The fracture is caused by the fast injection of solvent, at a point about 3 cm from the field of view.
 The field of view is about 1 cm2.
-The sample is illuminated using laser light : the temporal fluctuations of the resulting speckle patter carry information on the microscopic dynamics and the velocity field (see Photon Correlation Imaging in Glassy and Jammed Soft Matter).
+The sample is illuminated using laser light : the temporal fluctuations of the resulting speckle patter carry information on the microscopic dynamics and the velocity field.
 By Frederic Lechenault, Serge Mora and Luca Cipelletti.

 (Article) Publié: Journal Of Cereal Science, vol. 75 p.175-178 (2017)

 (Article) Publié: Soft Matter, vol. 13 p.13-21 (2017)